-- 42. The affairs or business specified in the Fourteenth Schedule for the purposes of the definition of a manager are - - the carrying on of retail banking, private banking, corporate banking, international banking, institutional banking, treasury or any other business which is material to the authorized institution; - (b) the maintenance of the accounts or the accounting systems of an authorized institution; - (c) the maintenance of systems of control of an authorized institution, including those systems intended to manage the risks of the authorized institution; - (d) the maintenance of systems of control of an authorized institution to protect it against involvement in money laundering; - (e) the development, operation and maintenance of computer systems for an authorized institution; - the conduct of internal audits or inspections of the authorized institution's affairs or business; and - (g) the function of ensuring that an authorized institution complies with laws, regulations or guidelines that are applicable to it. - 43.
+- (c) the maintenance of systems of control of an authorized institution, including those systems intended to manage the risks of the authorized institution; - the maintenance of systems of control of an authorized institution to protect it against involvement in money laundering; - the development, operation and maintenance of computer systems for an authorized institution; - the conduct of internal audits or inspections of the authorized institution's affairs or business; and - (g) the function of ensuring that an authorized institution complies with laws, regulations or guidelines that are applicable to it. - 42.
 In determining whether an institution satisfies the requirement of Paragraph 5A, the MA will take into account, inter alia, the following factors set out in CG-2 "Systems of Control for the Appointment of Managers" of the SPM - - (a) whether the responsibilities of, and the skills, knowledge and experience required for, individual managerial positions are clearly defined and supported by up-to-date job descriptions, organisation charts and levels of authority; - (b) whether the institution has a set of proper procedures for selecting and appointing managers and for satisfying itself about the fitness and propriety of candidates for managerial positions at the time of appointment or recruitment.
-In assessing the fitness and propriety of a manager or a prospective manager, the institution should take into consideration the factors set out in paragraph 20 above, with due regard to the precise position that the person holds or is to hold; - (c) whether there are effective and clearly defined systems for appraising the performance of managers.
-Such systems should not give undue weight to financial performance (e.g. achievement of profitability or market share) but should also have regard to other factors such as compliance with internal guidelines (e.g. on control of risk) and regulatory requirements; - (d) whether the institution has clearly defined policies and procedures for investigating apparent breaches of internal guidelines or regulatory requirements by managers or complaints about the conduct of managers and for taking disciplinary action where this is appropriate;
+In assessing the fitness and propriety of a manager or a prospective manager, the institution should take into consideration the factors set out in paragraph 19 above, with due regard to the precise position that the person holds or is to hold; - (c) whether there are effective and clearly defined systems for appraising the performance of managers.
+Such systems should not give undue weight to financial performance (e.g. achievement of profitability or market share) but should also have regard to other factors such as compliance with internal guidelines (e.g. on control of risk) and regulatory requirements; - (d) whether the institution has clearly defined policies and procedures for investigating apparent breaches of internal guidelines or regulatory requirements by managers or complaints about the conduct of managers and for taking disciplinary action where this is appropriate; - (e) whether there are clearly defined systems for taking action in respect of, and if necessary replacing, managers whose performance is assessed as unsatisfactory; - (f) whether managerial vacancies are filled promptly and there are clearly defined arrangements to provide cover in the case of temporary vacancies;

-- (e) whether there are clearly defined systems for taking action in respect of, and if necessary replacing, managers whose performance is assessed as unsatisfactory; - whether managerial vacancies are filled promptly and there are clearly defined arrangements to provide cover in the case of temporary vacancies; - (g) whether adequate training is provided to managers; and - (h) whether the systems of control in relation to the appointment of managers are subject to periodic review by the internal audit function. - 44.
-Related to this authorization criterion, authorized institutions are required under section 72B of the Ordinance to notify the MA and the appointees of, among other things - - (a) the date of appointment; - (b) particulars of the affairs or business of the institution in relation to which the person has been appointed as a manager; and - (c) any subsequent changes.
+- (g) whether adequate training is provided to managers; and - (h) whether the systems of control in relation to the appointment of managers are subject to periodic review by the internal audit function. - Related to this authorization criterion, authorized institutions are required under section 72B of the Ordinance to notify the MA and the appointees of, among other things - - (a) the date of appointment; - (b) particulars of the affairs or business of the institution in relation to which the person has been appointed as a manager; and - (c) any subsequent changes.